Sunday, September 22, 2024

 It was truly a pleasure meeting you this morning when you examined my wife due to the stroke-like symptoms she experienced last night.
 It was a joy watching you in action.
 Thank you for your kindness and the thorough examination you performed.
 I agree with my wife, you are superb.
 Healthcare in the U.S. would be a lot better if we had more doctors like you."

 I was both shocked and incredibly grateful to receive such a thoughtful note like this.
-It is helpful for us to be reminded of how much of a privilege it is for us to be able to care for patients who need us.
+It is helpful for us to be reminded of how much of a privilege it is for us to care for patients who need us.

 Trips: